 On the other side of that coin, you also need to play hard to enjoy the other things in life.
 It feels good to laugh and have fun with friends.
 It’s good to have people you can share stories and experiences with.
 Traveling the world and seeing what our planet has to offer is a better experience if it’s done with friends.

 We, as humans, are social animals.
 We crave social interactions.
-Friends and being sociable are an important aspect of our lives.
+Socializing and Friendship is very important to our lives.